anupallavichukka99/rewards-service/README.md

 ## Features

-- Retrieve customer rewards by customer ID
+- Retrieve customer rewards by customer ID.
+Rewards are calculated based on customer transactions from the previous three complete months.
-- Calculate reward points based on transaction amount
+- Calculate reward points based on transaction amount.
 - Generate month-wise rewards
-- Generate total reward points for each customer
+- Generate total reward points for each customer based on customer transactions from the previous three complete months.
 - Global exception handling
 - Unit tests for Service, and Repository layers
 - Integration testing for API and service layer validation